This is my review of the Best Kids Guitar 2021.

 Gig Bag: If you’ve just spent your hard-earned wages on your child’s guitar, there’s a strong possibility they might knock it or drop it.
 A guitar case can protect and extend the life of your instrument.
 Especially if you plan on re-selling the guitar later on down the line.

-Cables: Good cables for the electric guitar player.
+Cables: Good cables for electric guitars are essential.
 The cheap cables are scratchy and won’t last a year.
 Get a reasonably good cable and it’ll last.
+Nothing worse than listening to a loud scratchy cable coming through the amp.

 Strap: If you’re in a school band scenario, or you feel comfortable learning standing up then get yourself a strap.
 They say band guitarists should do a large amount of rehearsing standing up.